buriedsignals/blog/about.markdown

 Someday perhaps these essays will contribute in the struggle against disinformation, in the meantime I take great pleasure in the daily pursuit of truth and progress in the craft.

-To conclude, here's a brief manifesto for these essays :
+A self-imposed manifesto for these essays :
 - Communicate in a clear and concise manner
 - Seek to understand the opposing viewpoint and give readers access to both perspectives
 - Fight stereotypes, fear-mongering and bipartisan polarisation